CounterpartyXCP/Documentation/UI/CLI.md

 * --quantity = the quantity of ASSET to be issued
 * --asset = the name of the asset to be issued (if it’s available)
 * --divisible = whether or not the asset is divisible (must agree with previous issuances)
-* --description = a description of the asset (set to ‘LOCK’ to lock against further issuances with non‐zero quantitys)
+* --description = a description of the asset (set to ‘LOCK’ to lock against further issuances with non‐zero quantities)
 * --fee = the exact fee to be paid to miners

 Assets can be divisible or indivisible (the smallest unit is 1).
+Issuance and transfer cannot happen in the same transaction.

     issuance --source=[source] --quantity=[quantity] --asset=[asset]